Many U.S. drugs are made far from home. That scares these experts.

 The Food and Drug Administration has broadened a recall of the common blood pressure drug valsartan, saying some batches have been contaminated with a potentially cancer-causing chemical.

-While no product sold in the U.S. has been found to be contaminated, the FDA says the process used to make some generic versions of valsartan has the potential to generate a cancer-causing chemical called NDMA.
-Some batches sold in other countries were contaminated, said Dr. Janet Woodcock, director of the FDA's Center for Drug Evaluation and Research.
+Several generic valsartan products sold in the U.S. have been found to be contaminated with NDMA, which has the potential to cause cancer.
+The process used to make some generic versions of valsartan has the potential to generate the compound, said Dr. Janet Woodcock, director of the FDA's Center for Drug Evaluation and Research.

 “These are present at very minute levels.
 But because they are toxic to the DNA, you have to control them,” Woodcock told NBC News.